 At Lincoln UTC we offer students the opportunity to study the subject of engineering in depth and within excellent facilities.
 Our workshops replicate those found in the workplace, and are furnished with a wide range of industry grade equipment.
-In 2018-2019 95% of our pupils achieved a Distinction in the KS5 BTEC Engineering Extended Diploma.
+In 2019-2020 all pupils achieved at least merit grades, and 60% achieved a distinction in the KS5 BTEC Engineering Extended Diploma.
 Exam results, over the years, have been significantly better than national average.
-Our staffing team consists of four engineers and a technician, all with different academic backgrounds and industry experience.
+Our staffing team consists of six engineers and a technician, all with different academic backgrounds and industry experience.

 A range of qualifications are on offer within the department including Cambridge Nationals, GCSEs, A Levels and BTECs.
 As well as providing a wide range of academic courses, we also organise a variety of extracurricular activities and projects such as the Royal Navy Challenge, VEX Robotics, Green Power, F1 in school and the Ventura Design Competition (provided by the Design Museum).